Short Track GSA Lessons

 When do I apply to do the Home breath?

 Use every opportunity to teach children the value of the Home Breath.
 Only experiencing the changes will help them feel the value.
+Each time the children feel the effects, dual attention will become stronger.

 First, get the kids curious about their invisible bubbles (see the game above).
 The will show how playing together can be more fun in Home.
 Then through out the week, use the feeling of Home for the children to check in with themselves.
 If they are nervous, upset, or have difficulty sharing feelings, help them become aware if they are in or out of Home.